confluentinc/examples/microservices-orders/docs/index.rst

 ========

 The tutorial is based on a small microservices ecosystem, showcasing an order management workflow, such as one might find in retail and online shopping.
-It is built using Kafka Streams, whereby  business events that describe the order management workflow propagate through this ecosystem.
+It is built using |ak-tm|, whereby business events that describe the order management workflow propagate through this ecosystem.
 The blog post `Building a Microservices Ecosystem with Kafka Streams and ksqlDB <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ outlines the approach used.

 .. figure:: images/microservices-demo.png